throwaway-lamden/rubixdao/documentation/vault.md

 ### claim_unwon_bid
 Takes `cdp_number: int`

 Returns the DAI bid of the specified auction to the caller.

 #### Checks:

 - Asserts the auction is over
+- Asserts the vault exists

 Returns `True`.

 ### sync_stability_pool
 Takes `vault_type: int`

 Tries to equalize circulating DAI with DAI issued by currently open vaults.

 If the stability pool contains more DAI than the difference between circulating DAI and issued DAI, the difference is equalized and subtracted from the stability pool.
 Otherwise, the entire stability pool is transferred to the issued DAI pool to equalize the ratio as much as possible.

 #### Checks:

 - N/A